upmsilab/2025JuneFHIRConnectathon/track-1/README.md

 Once a patient walks into a clinic for a routine check-up or to manage a chronic condition, this visit triggers a series of coordinated clinical and administrative actions such as, the patient is identified or registered, a clinician documents observations like blood pressure or temperature, performs procedures such as counselling, prescribes medication, and possibly records immunisation status.

-This track simulates that workflow using the PH Core Implementation Guide, representing foundational resources for data exchange.
+This track simulates that workflow using the [PH Core Implementation Guide](https://build.fhir.org/ig/UP-Manila-SILab/ph-core/), representing foundational resources for data exchange.

+[!CAUTION]
-**The PH Core FHIR IG and NHDR FHIR IG are made available for this track in initial draft forms with limited resources - The IGs are not suitable for prodution use or advanced testing.**
+**The PH Core FHIR IG and NHDR FHIR IG are made available for this track in initial draft forms with limited resources - The IGs are not suitable for production use or advanced testing.**

-## Relevancy with real world healthcare use cases:
+## Relevance for real-world health-care use-cases:

 - Primary Care Consultation
 - NCD Encounter